-4. Attend the year group's parents' evening; ensure the most recent academic and behaviour data has been checked and is to hand for this evening.
-5. Write tutor reports once per year.
-6. Contact home for any student who is placed onto tutor report.
-7. Respond within 24 hours to any contact from parents, following the parental engagement protocol.
-8. Meet with identified parents in Progress Point Review meetings (during Directed Time).
-9. Make introductory contact with the family of new students within the first week of the student's arrival within the tutor group.
+4. Attend the year group's Parents' Evening; ensure the most recent academic and behaviour data has been checked and is to hand for this evening.
+5. Contact home for any student who is placed onto tutor report.
+6. Respond within 24 hours to any contact from parents or carers, following the parental engagement protocol.
+7. Meet with identified parents or carers in Progress Point Review meetings (during Directed Time).
+8. Make introductory contact with the family of new students within the first week of the student's arrival within the tutor group.
 Behaviour for 1.
-Attend occassional INTEX return meetings/mobile phone meetings upon request.
+Attend occasional INTEX return meetings or mobile phone meetings upon request.
 Learning Policy 2.
-Monitor daily SIMS log and discuss incidents with students and ensure they will follow sanctions. (particularly C1-3 3.
-Support restorative meetings with students or staff where appropriate. incidents) 4.
-Monitor a student on tutor report - reviewed on a fortnightly basis on SIMS and recorded on CPOMS.
-5. To immediately alert the YLC/SLT or On Call if there are concerns about a conflict between students which may escalate during the school day.
+Monitor Class Charts and discuss incidents with students and ensure they will follow sanctions. (particularly C1-3 3.
+Monitor Class Charts and follow up with families if Class Charts Intelligence events require us to do so. incidents) 4.
+Support restorative meetings with students or staff where appropriate. , 5.
+Monitor a student on tutor report - reviewed on a fortnightly basis on Class Charts and recorded as directed.
+6. To immediately alert the YLC/SLT or On Call if there are concerns about a conflict between students which may escalate during the school day.
+7. Participate in the staffing rota for the Year Group Detentions, take the register on Class Charts and manage behaviour within those detentions.
 Academic 1.
 Carry out academic mentoring for tutees - in time allocated by the YLC/DYLC. progress and 2.
-Check homework is being recorded during weekly planner checks.
-Where a lack of homework is identified from a particular subject (on a tutor group extra-curricular basis), contact the relevant subject teacher and Curriculum Leader. engagement 3.
-Support students with organisation and independent learning techniques through the pastoral programme and academic mentoring programme.
-4. Monitor extra-curricular participation of tutees within agreed parameters.
+Monitor Class Charts for homework issues and liaise with students, teachers and families to help address concerns. extra-curricular 3.
+Support students with organisation and independent learning techniques through the pastoral programme and academic mentoring programme. engagement 4.
+Monitor extra-curricular participation of tutees within agreed parameters.
 Support students to join clubs if they are not participating.
 5. Ensure all students have access to revision materials.
 Safeguarding 1.
-Be aware of any ongoing CP issues (as informed by Safeguarding Team).
-2. Check data to ensure LAC students are identified and work with Inclusion to ensure consistent support for these students.
-3. Be aware of the outcomes of a PEP meeting and attend where possible and appropriate.
-4. Report any child protection concerns in person, in line with the Sydenham Safeguarding and Child Protection Policy.
-5. Report any child protection and safeguarding concerns on CPOMs.
+Be aware of any ongoing CP issues (as informed by the Safeguarding Team).
+2. Check data to ensure LAC students are identified and work with Inclusion to ensure consistent support for these students and their carers 3.
+Be aware of the outcomes of a PEP meeting and attend where possible and appropriate.
+4. Report any Child Protection concerns in person, in line with the Sydenham Safeguarding and Child Protection Policy.
+5. Report any Child Protection and safeguarding concerns on CPOMs.
 6. Liaise with families and communicate concerns following liaison with the Safeguarding Team.
-7. Record any intervention/communication on CPOMs Year Group Year 7: Monitor Dare to be Challenged participation within the tutor programme.
+7. Record any intervention/communication on CPOMs.
+Year Group Year 7: Monitor Dare to be Challenged participation within the tutor programme.
 Specific Year 8: Support students with Options Choices.
 Year 9: Support students to develop long-term retrieval practice techniques from the start of their GCSEs.
 Support with Prefect application process.
-Year 10: Support the Work Experience programme and Employability Day Year 11: Provide references upon request; support students with post-16 choices; ensure all students have and are following an effective revision timetable.
+Year 10: Support the Work Experience programme and Employability Day.
+Year 11: Provide references upon request; support students with post-16 choices; ensure all students have and are following an effective revision timetable.
 Meetings and Attend all year group Team Meetings during directed time. directed time 2.
-Complete tasks allocated by the YLC for during Team Meeting directed time.
+Complete tasks allocated by the YLC during Team Meeting directed time.